comp-machine-learning-fall2022/portfolio-martasapizhak/supervised/README.md

 In the second part, I explore SVM as a supervised classification algorithm.

-Overall the aim of this element is to present additional way to classify data, walking the reader through the idea of classification and introducing a supervised algorithm for it.
+Overall the aim of this element is to present a way to classify data, walking the reader through the idea of classification and introducing a supervised algorithm for it.

 ## Files explained